nodiscc/xsrv/docs/usage.md

 <!-- TODO full output -->

 - An editor will let you set the list of [roles](#manage-roles) for the host
-- An editor wil let you set required [configuration variables](#manage-hosts-configuration).
+- An editor will let you set required [configuration variables](#manage-hosts-configuration).

 ### xsrv edit-inventory